This post may contain affiliate links. Please see our disclosure policy.

 A full list of ingredients is included in the recipe card below.

-• Add crumbs: For a little crunch, sprinkle panko breadcrumbs mixed with a little bit of melted butter, over the cream cheese filling before wrapping with bacon.
+• Add Crumbs: For a little crunch, sprinkle panko breadcrumbs mixed with melted butter over the cream cheese filling before wrapping with bacon.
+As the poppers cook, the crumbs turn golden and add an extra crispy layer that pairs perfectly with the smoky bacon.

-• Serve with a sauce: Drizzle the cooked poppers with BBQ sauce for a sweet and smoky twist, or serve with a side of ranch dressing to dip poppers.
+• Serve with a Sauce: Add a finishing touch by drizzling the cooked poppers with BBQ sauce for a sweet and smoky kick, or serve with a side of ranch dressing for creamy contrast.

 Jalapenos sliced in half with seeds and insides removed, on a wooden cutting board.

-1. Slice jalapeños in half lengthwise.
-Remove seeds and membranes, then gently rinse to remove any leftover seeds.
+1. Slice the jalapenos in half lengthwise.
+Scrape the seeds and membranes with a spoon.
+Then gently rinse to remove any leftover seeds.

-1. In a medium bowl, add the cream cheese and shredded cheddar and stir together until combined.
+1. Add the cream cheese and shredded cheddar to a bowl, and stir together until combined.

 Jalapenos, sliced in half, on a wooden cutting board and filled with cheese mixture.